worldamazing/plan/README.md

 > I invite you to dive deep into the content, reflect on its implications, and contribute your insights.
 If any section sparks your curiosity or if you see an area that could be expanded, do not hesitate to participate in the [discussions](https://github.com/whomanatee/plan/discussions), where I will be actively engaging with contributors.
 Your feedback is crucial not only for refining current content but also for shaping future updates.
 If you would like to reach me privately, you can email me at m@whomanatee.org.
 Though I may not respond to every email, rest assured that every message will be read and considered.

-> Together, let's craft a narrative that resonates with every member of our global community, leveraging the unique contributions of both human and PP to forge a path forward.
+> Together, let's craft a narrative that resonates with every member of our global community, leveraging the unique contributions of both human and PP to forge a path forward toward peace, prosperity, harmony, and joy for all.